AditiV05/AditiV05/README.md

 ### Hi, I'm Aditi 👋

-Final-year BCA student working at the intersection of full-stack development and AI systems — search, retrieval, and the infrastructure that makes AI products actually usable.
+Final-year CS student working at the intersection of full-stack development and AI systems — search, retrieval, and the infrastructure that makes AI products actually usable.

 🌐 [aditivashishtha.com](https://aditivashishtha.com)